Stavre/C/README.md

-A few algorithms and projects.
+A few algorithms and tiny projects.